OSGeo/gdal/ogr/ogrsf_frmts/dxf/KNOWN_ISSUES.md

 * 3D (z-coordinate) and OCS (extrusion) support is missing.
 This entity is very complex and adding 3D/OCS support would take a long time.

+### WIPEOUT

+* A basic reading for WIPEOUT is supported.
+This feature can only translate the outline of each WIPEOUT entity.
+Any data about embedded image is ignored.

 ### Text entities